 See our Locking Devices policy summary for a comprehensive discussion of this issue.

 DOJ’s roster of approved firearms safety devices may only include firearms safety devices that have been tested by a DOJ-certified testing laboratory and that meet DOJ’s firearms safety device standards.
-DOJ may randomly retest roster samples to ensure compliance with the requirements of state law.
+DOJ may randomly retest roster samples obtained from sources other than the manufacturer to ensure compliance with the requirements of state law.

-Dealers selling long gun safes (locking containers designed to fully contain and secure a rifle or a shotgun that are not listed on DOJ’s roster of approved firearms safety devices) that do not meet DOJ’s standards for gun safes must conspicuously post or display the following warning, in both English and Spanish, on the gun safe’s packaging or with any materials that accompany the safe, and on a label affixed to the front of the gun safe:
+Dealers selling long gun safes that do not meet DOJ’s standards for gun safes must conspicuously post or display the following warning, in both English and Spanish, on the gun safe’s packaging or with any materials that accompany the safe, and on a label affixed to the front of the gun safe:

 DOJ may order the recall and replacement of any gun safe or firearms safety device model that does not conform with its safety standards, or order that the gun safe or firearm safety device model be brought into conformity with those requirements.